-- Submit an application with a \$25 check or money order and immunization form (provided by the University).
+- 1. Submit an application with a \$25 check or money order and immunization form (provided by the University).
 To expedite the process, you may submit your application online by visiting our international student website. - 2.
 Submit official transcripts: - Those currently in the US: - Those enrolled in a US college, submit official transcripts from each college or technical school attended.
 If currently enrolled, send preliminary transcript now and final transcript upon completion of term.
 If you also attended a college outside of the US, follow instructions below for sending college transcripts from schools outside of the US.
 If you have less than 30 hours of college transfer credit, you must also submit your final high school/secondary school transcript, an evaluation if the high school was outside of the US, along with official test scores.
-See below for information on sending official test scores. - Those enrolled in a US high school, submit an official copy of your high school transcript showing academic achievement in grades 9-11.
+See below for information on sending official test scores.

+- Those enrolled in a US high school, submit an official copy of your high school transcript showing academic achievement in grades 9-11.
 You must send an additional "final" high school transcript after graduation that shows degree completion. - Those currently outside of the US: - Submit transcripts to an evaluation service and have an original evaluation sent directly to Georgia Southwestern State University.
 We only accept evaluations from members of the National Association of Credential Evaluation Services, Inc. (NACES).
 Josef Silny & Associates, Inc., World Education Services, Inc., and SpanTran: The Evaluation Company are three companies from which we often receive evaluations. - Freshman Students applying as freshmen and not transferring college credit must submit an official "document-by-document" evaluation of the secondary school (high school) transcript.

-- Students should complete the high school degree before submitting transcripts for a final evaluation.
+Students should complete the high school degree before submitting transcripts for a final evaluation.
 The evaluation must include the equivalent of 9th through 12th grades in the U.S. - Transfer Students applying as transfers and that have completed college coursework in another country must submit an official course-by-course evaluation of all college transcripts. - 3.
 Submit official Test of English as Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report.
 The minimum requirement for admission to Georgia Southwestern State University is 523/193/69 on the TOEFL and 6.5 on the IELTS for regular admission.

 Once the required admission items listed above are received, the Admission Office will evaluate the applicant's credentials and make an admission decision.
-Students not meeting the required English proficiency scores will be referred to the English Language Institute for admission into their program.